paul-wolf/djaq/README.md

-Of course, there is a common way to do this already by using frameworks like Django REST Framework (DRF), GraphQL, Django views, etc. The advantage of Djaq is you can immediately provide access without writing server side code except for security as explained below.
+Of course, there is a common way to do this already by using frameworks like Django REST Framework (DRF), GraphQL, Django views, etc. The advantage of Djaq is you can immediately provide access without writing server side code except for some security constraints as explained below.
 Djaq is a good fit if you want:

 * Microservice communication where some services don't have access to the Django ORM or are not implemented with Python